• Latest

 6. Productivity Score: The productivity score measures your employees’ productivity.
 You can calculate your productivity score by surveying your employees and asking them to rate their level of agreement with the statement, “I am productive at work.”

-7. Quality Score: The quality score measures the quality of work your employees are doing.
+7. Quality Score: The quality score measures your employees’ work.
 You can calculate your quality score by surveying your employees and asking them to rate their level of agreement with the statement, “The quality of my work is high.”

 8. Customer Satisfaction Score: The customer satisfaction score measures how satisfied your customers are with your company’s products or services.